connected-little-boxes/HullOS-Z/docs/HullOSref.md

 *RX
 ```
 This would create a tiny program in the file **GREEN.TXT**.
 Note that if an existing program is running this will continue to run as the new program is downloaded.
+## Abort Remote code download
+### *RA

+This aborts a remote download session started by the **RM** command.
+No files are created, the program area is cleared and no files are stored.
 ## Pause execution
 ### *RP
 The statement causes a program to pause.
 If you put it in a program the program will stop at that point.